![]() |

 Hamilton Falconwatch News

-After their first successful year together, fledging four chicks, Judson and McKeever are spending the winter in Hamilton, where there is ample food, and warm spots to shelter from the worst of the winter weather.
-This will be McKeever's second year at the Hamilton nest, and Judson's third.
+After their third successful year together, fledging two chicks, Judson and McKeever are spending the winter in Hamilton, where there is ample food, and warm spots to shelter from the worst of the winter weather.
+This will be McKeever's fourth year at the Hamilton nest, and Judson's fifth.

 Judson arrived in Hamilton at the end of the nesting season in 2021.
 He came to us from Buffalo, New York, where he fledged from the Richardson Complex in 2018.
 In a delightful turn of events, one of his parents is Felker who fledged from Hamilton in 2012.
 So the prodigal (grand)son of Madame X and Surge has returned.
 He arrived too late to mate with Lily, who, sadly, fell ill and died early in 2022, so, apart from a brief time keeping Lily company on the ledge, his first and only mate has been....

 McKeever, fledged from a nest on the Ambassador Bridge in Windsor, Ontario, in 2019.
 She is named in honor of Kay McKeever of the Owl Foundation.
-Her arrival was first noticed on January 22, when we observed that there were still two adults landing at the nest ledge while Lily was being cared for at the Owl Foundation.
+Her arrival was first noticed on January 22, 2022, when we observed that there were still two adults landing at the nest ledge while Lily (the previous female) was being cared for at the Owl Foundation.
 A quick check of our webcam archives showed that McKeever had been present for a few days by that point.
 We don't know if she had a territorial battle with Lily which resulted in the latter being too injured to survive, or whether Lily had taken ill and this newcomer had simply filled in the void left by Lily's absence.
-In any event, McKeever was quickly accepted by Judson, and the pair produced four chicks their first year together.
+In any event, McKeever was quickly accepted by Judson, and the pair produced four chicks their first year together, and four more in 2023.
+Last year, three chicks hatched, but, sadly, one of them died from an unknown illness before fledging.
+The remaining two chicks fledged strongly without any need for rescues.

 To read FalconWatch Reports from previous years, click on the History button above.